 Gosh, there’s so much that we do, but one of the things that comes to mind that is a kind of a game changer from a time saving standpoint and this isn’t really, well, actually automation is a very broad term, so it very much falls into that category is being able to auto-generate documents.

-I was actually chatting with one of our consultants and for those who aren’t familiar with Everpeak, we’re a team of eight, so I do a lot of sales and management activities and I’m certified in Salesforce.
+And I was actually chatting with one of our consultants and for those who aren’t familiar with Everpeak, we’re a team of eight, so I do a lot of sales and management activities and I’m certified in Salesforce.
 I was a consultant for a long time and I still do a lot of technical scoping, but today I don’t run most of our projects, even though I’m involved.

 So a little bit of context there, but I was talking to one of our consultants, Ryan, who has worked with several financial advisory RIA firms and I said, “Hey,” and this was sort of some prep work for this podcast.
-I said, “Hey, what is one area where we can use automation to make a big difference?”
-He brought up how one of the firms he works with, and this is sort of across the board with almost any wealth advisory firm is that they have quarterly meetings with clients, or sometimes it’s an annual meeting with clients.
+And I said, “Hey, what is one area where we can use automation to make a big difference?”
+And he brought up how one of the firms he works with, and this is sort of across the board with almost any wealth advisory firm is that they have quarterly meetings with clients, or sometimes it’s an annual meeting with clients.

-So one of the automations that we’ve done for a client is basically allowing them to click a button and it will suck all the data out from Salesforce, from the fields that house that data and basically pull it into a Microsoft Word document that they can either print out or make their own notes on and that has saved a lot of prep work of going and compiling and pulling the data from different sources.
+And so one of the automations that we’ve done for a client is basically allowing them to click a button and it will suck all the data out from Salesforce, from the fields that house that data and basically pull it into a Microsoft Word document that they can either print out or make their own notes on and that has saved a lot of prep work of going and compiling and pulling the data from different sources.
 So that’s a big time saver.

-Oliver, on that, are you pulling in information from their financial planning software like eMoney or MoneyGuidePro?
+And Oliver, on that, are you pulling in information from their financial planning software like eMoney or MoneyGuidePro?

 So Salesforce can basically be a data warehouse and it has tons of functionality related to sales and marketing and client success on there, but it’s a pretty advanced database and it has what’s called an open API.